Qyour/BrouF_LTaTM.v1.2-EXT-MV3-Chrome/README.md

 🌐 Compatibility

+Manifest V3
 Works with Chrome, Edge (Chromium), Brave, Opera, and all Chromium-based browsers.
 Fully compatible with Brouf_Pop for direct encoding and decoding.

+🧩 How to Install the Extension on Chrome from the .zip File

+Download the .zip file of the extension to your computer.
+Unzip the file to a folder.
+Open Chrome and go to chrome://extensions/.
+Enable Developer mode (top right corner).
+Click “Load unpacked”.
+Select the folder where you unzipped the extension.
+The extension will now appear in your browser and is ready to use.